 5) If the student has requested postponement on the basis of paragraph 3, the examination date will be the date following postponement on which the examination board has decided to declare the student to have successfully completed the examination.

 Normally a student receives his or her degree certificate when he or she passes the last unit of study.
 A student can submit a request at the examination board to postpone the final degree audit and the presentation of the certificate.
-The request must be made in time, that is before the final presentation of the thesis (check the meeting schedule of the examination boards).
+The request must be made in time, that is before the final presentation of the thesis.
 In the request the student makes clear the reason(s) for postponement and indicates the duration of postponement.
-The period of postponement may not pass the term of one (1) year.
+The period of postponement may not pass the term of 12 months.

 - a detailed Study progress overview (pdf-file from Osiris)

 - if applicable: proof of a traineeship

 - if applicable: overview of chosen courses you will take elsewhere